MaastrichtU-IDS/jupyterlab/README.md

 The official [jupyter/docker-stacks](jupyter/docker-stacks) images use the `jovyan` user by default which does not grant admin rights (`sudo`).
 This can cause issues when writing to the shared volumes, to fix it you can change the owner of the folder, or start JupyterLab as root user.

-Create the folder with the right permissions, replace `1000` by you username if it does not fit:
+Create the folder with the right permissions, replace `1000` by your username

 ```bash
 mkdir -p data/